TheNathanSpace/Assault/README.md

 ## Roadmap

  - Full game cycle
+    - Building
+        - Start with a preset amount of credits
+        - Buy blocks to use in defenses
  - Resource generation/gathering
     - Coins automatically tick up
     - Emeralds spawn in physical locations near each base